 This section proposes a heuristic algorithm to solve Problem~\ref{prob:inner}.
 Before introducing the algorithm, we provide fundamental insights that connect Problem~\ref{prob:inner} with Euclidean clustering and standard landmark-based SLAM.

-\begin{proposition}[Clustering] Given $K$ and for fixed $\vxx$, Problem~\ref{prob:inner} becomes an Euclidean clustering problem assuming the measurement noise covariances $\Sigma$ are isotropic.
+\begin{proposition}[Clustering\textsuperscript{\ref{notesuppl}}] Given $K$ and for fixed $\vxx$, Problem~\ref{prob:inner} becomes an Euclidean clustering problem assuming the measurement noise covariances $\Sigma$ are isotropic.
 In this clustering problem, the landmarks $\vy$ are the cluster centers and the data associations $j_k$ are equivalent to the cluster assignments. \end{proposition}

-\begin{proposition}[SLAM] Given $K$ and the data associations $j_k$ for each measurement $\vzbar_k \in \Real{d}$, $k=1,\ldots,m$, Problem~\ref{prob:inner} reduces to standard landmark-based SLAM. \end{proposition}
+\begin{proposition}[SLAM\textsuperscript{\ref{notesuppl}}] Given $K$ and the data associations $j_k$ for each measurement $\vzbar_k \in \Real{d}$, $k=1,\ldots,m$, Problem~\ref{prob:inner} reduces to standard landmark-based SLAM. \end{proposition}

 Propositions~\ref{prop:clustering}-\ref{prop:slam} suggest a simple alternation scheme, where we alternate solving for the data associations $j_k, \forall k=1,\ldots,m$ (given an initial guess for $\vxx$), with solving $\vxx,\vy$ (given the data associations).
 The former can be solved using standard clustering approaches (\eg Lloyd's algorithm for k-means clustering with k-means++ initialization~\cite{Arthur07-kmeanspp}) according to Proposition~\ref{prop:clustering}; the latter can use standard landmark-based SLAM solvers according to Proposition~\ref{prop:slam}.
 We name our algorithm \nameKmeans due to the combined use of k-means and SLAM solvers.